 \emph{Influence of a dissipative cavity field:} A seldom explored question is how the presence of dissipation alters the spreading of correlations.
-Seminal works showed that for local and quasi-local Lindblad operators Lieb-Robinson-like bounds exist \cite{Poulin2010, SchuchEisert2011, BarthelKliesch2012, CampoHuelga2013, FunoSaito2019}, observed these numerically \cite{BernierKollath2018} and characterized the dynamics of mutual information \cite{AlbaCarollo2021} and operator entanglement \cite{WellnitzSchachenmayer2022}.
-The dissipation range has been shown to be able to alter the spatio-temporal behavior of correlations in spin systems \cite{SeetharamMarino2022}.
-Thus, it is an interesting question to understand the effects of dissipation in form of cavity losses, Eq.~\eqref{eq:Lindblad}, which is a highly non-local dissipation for the atoms due to the global coupling.
+Seminal works showed that for quasi-local Lindblad operators Lieb-Robinson-like bounds exist \cite{Poulin2010, SchuchEisert2011, BarthelKliesch2012, CampoHuelga2013, FunoSaito2019}, observed these bounds numerically \cite{BernierKollath2018} and characterized entanglement measures \cite{AlbaCarollo2021, WellnitzSchachenmayer2022}.
+The dissipation range can further alter the spatio-temporal behavior of correlations \cite{SeetharamMarino2022}.
+Thus, we aim to understand the effects of dissipation in form of cavity losses, Eq.~\eqref{eq:Lindblad}, which is a highly non-local dissipation for the atoms due to the global coupling.

-In the present work, the dissipation can be a key player in changing the position of crossover between the local and the global spreading of correlations.
-By increasing the strength of dissipation we can go from the regime in which the distance-independent propagation of correlations dominates to a regime with a mostly light-cone evolution [see Fig.~\ref{fig:dissipation}(a) compared to Fig.~\ref{fig:lightcone}(e)-(f)].
+For the atoms-cavity system, Eqs.~\eqref{eq:Lindblad}-\eqref{eq:Hamiltonian}, photonic dissipation alters the position of the crossover between the local and the global spreading of correlations.
+By increasing the strength of dissipation we go from the regime in which the supersonic propagation dominates to a regime with a mostly light-cone evolution [see Fig.~\ref{fig:dissipation}(a) compared to Fig.~\ref{fig:lightcone}(e)-(f)].
 Thus, whereas the dissipation globally couples to the atoms, the photon losses rescale the effective global atom-atom interactions to a lower value [see the coefficient in $\hat{H}_\text{glo}$ Eq.~\eqref{eq:Hamiltonian_atom_only}], making the light-cone propagation more prominent.
 However, for the same strength of $\hat{H}_\text{glo}$ stronger dissipation helps the supersonic propagation.